The Ultimate Guide on How to Get an Apostille Done in New York City

 Notary at the County Clerk?
 Two secrets in one!

-So, now you know you should never go to the County Clerk for a free translation.
-Saying that aloud, maybe reducing their workload is one of the reasons why they are so quick to decline notarizing documents.
-One last note on them.
-They will tell you that "although they won't do the translation for you, any translators outside the court should do".
-Go figure.
+So, now you know you should never go to the County Clerk for a free notarization.
+Reducing their workload is probably one of the reasons why they are so quick to decline notarizing documents.

-Considering you already have your notarized document, once you reach the end of the left line they will get your document, ask your name and give you instructions for payment.
-Payment is usually done at a cashier located to the right of the line you just took.
-It takes time for the left line to move, but once you have received instructions for payment things should move fast.
-Cashier is quick to get your money and give you the certified documents.
-Cost per document is $ 3.00.
+Considering you already have your notarized document, once you reach the end of the left line, they will get your document, ask for your name and give you instructions for payment.
+Payment is usually done at a cashier to the right of the line you just took.
+It takes time for the left line to move, but once you have received instructions for payment, things should move fast.
+The cashier is quick to get your money and give you the certified documents.
+The cost for the County Clerk Certificate per document in October 0f 2022 is less than $ 5.00.
 They will accept payments in cash.

 How a County Clerk Certification looks like